Mahmud Husain: Liaquat ministry

 Husain was appointed both Deputy Minister for Defense and Foreign Affairs in the cabinet of Prime Minister Liaquat in 1949, before becoming State Minister for State and Frontier Regions a year later.
+He was appointed chairman of the five-member Balochistan Reforms Committee by Liaquat on 4 October 1950; the committee submitted its report to the assembly after extensive tours of the province.
+It proposed provincial autonomy and raising Balochistan to the status of Governor's province, the introduction of adult franchise and local bodies, and greater provincial autonomy.
+Termed a 'remarkable document', it was opposed by the centre.
 Following the assassination of Liaquat Ali Khan, Khawaja Nazimuddin assumed the post of prime minister.

 Nazimuddin ministry

-In the Nazimuddin ministry, Husain served as Minister for Kashmir Affairs from 26 November 1951 to 117 April 953, when he was appointed Minister for Education.
+In the Nazimuddin ministry, Husain served as Minister for Kashmir Affairs from 26 November 1951, and was handed the additional portfolio of Minister for Education on 4 February 1953.
 Following anti-Ahmadiyya riots in 1953, martial law was imposed in Lahore, and Governor-General Ghulam Muhammad dismissed Nazimuddin's government soon after.
 Husain along with Sardar Abdur Rab Nishtar and Abdul Sattar Pirzada refused to join the new cabinet constituted by Ghulam Muhammad.
-He formally retired from politics in protest when the Constituent Assembly was dissolved in 1954.

-Academia
+Move against governor-general's powers

+On 21 September 1954, Mahmud Husain was part of the Muslim League parliamentary group, along with party leaders Nazimuddin and Fazlur Rahman, that passed the Fifth Amendment to the Government of India Act, 1935, stripping Governor-General Ghulam Muhammad of his powers to dissolve parliament and remove the prime minister.
+The session was presided over by Speaker Maulvi Tamizuddin Khan.
+The Constituent Assembly also finalised and adopted the Report of the Basic Principles Committee on the same day, aiming to promulgate the report as the Constitution of Pakistan at the next session on 27 October.

+On 24 October, three days before parliament was to promulgate the new Constitution, Ghulam Muhammad dissolved the Constituent Assembly.
+Mahmud Husain formally retired from politics afterward.

+Academic career

-After the independence of Pakistan in 1947, Husain, inspired by the old Jamia Millia Islamia, New Delhi, India, played a key role in establishing an educational society Majlis-i-Taleem-i-Milli Pakistan in 1948 which served as the parent body of the Jamia Millia Educational Complex located in Malir, Karachi, Pakistan.
-Later in the early 1950s, over a 27 acres of land, many educational institutions were built at this Malir educational complex.
+After the independence of Pakistan in 1947, Husain, inspired by the old Jamia Millia Islamia, New Delhi, India, played a key role in establishing an educational society, Majlis-i-Taleem-i-Milli Pakistan, in 1948, which served as the parent body of the Jamia Millia Educational Complex located in Malir, Karachi.
+In 1947, he was one of the pioneers in establishing Department of International Relations in University of Dhaka, the first IR department in any South Asian Universities.
+Later in the early 1950s, many educational institutions were built at this Malir educational complex.

-Husain returned to academia in 1953, after the dismissal of National Assembly of Pakistan.
 He joined Karachi University as its first professor of international relations and history.
 He also began the faculties of journalism and library science, the first in Pakistan.
 Husain also laid the foundation of the Library Association in 1957 and served as its president for fifteen years.

-He instituted the greater induction of social sciences into the national curriculum.
+Husain taught as visiting professor at his alma mater Heidelberg University (1963–64), Columbia University (1964–65) and University of Pennsylvania (1965–66).